UPDATED · News · 18 Jun 2026 · Daniel Reid For our 2026 take on this story, see The best laptop for UK photo and video work in….

 “We’re continuing to live up to graphics upgradeability in a laptop, now with our third discrete GPU option,” said Nirav Patel, CEO of Framework, in the 27 April 2026 announcement.
 The 5070 is the third discrete option for the Laptop 16 and is backwards-compatible with the existing second-generation chassis.
 No new laptop required.

-• Blackwell architecture, roughly 100W sustained TGP, about 30 to 40 per cent uplift over the older RX 7700S module.
+- Blackwell architecture, roughly 100W sustained TGP and about a 30 to 40 per cent uplift over the older RX 7700S module, on Framework’s own figures.

 The UK buy maths